The Famous WordPress 5-Minute Installation For Non-Techies

 (WordPress Log In Screen)

-This will take you to your your WordPress dashboard
+You will see your WordPress dashboard …

 (Your WordPress dashboard)